MCPLab

 Tool and Response Assertions

-Complete assertion guide with examples for tool checks and response checks.
+Complete assertion guide with examples for tool checks, response checks, and semantic agent checks (also known as agent judge).

 When To Use Tool vs Response Assertions